Need Zoho information or help due to COVID-19? Let us know.

 However, Zoho can’t do it all on its own.
 For example, data from external sources must be connected to the platform before it can be used in dashboards.
 For this reason, it’s essential to understand the data sources available and how to connect them to Zoho.

-How to Connect Data Sources for Omnichannel Personalization Using Zoho Analytics
+Connecting Data Sources for Omnichannel Personalization with Zoho Analytics

 Zoho Analytics provides a wide range of pre-built connectors that allow marketers to quickly and easily connect data from multiple sources.